kevL/yata/ReadMe.txt

 cancel your current edit.

 Advanced: Note that it's possible to change the ID-value of a row in the Property Panel.
-It is recommended however to use 2da Ops->order row ids instead, unless you have special reason not to.
+It is recommended however to use 2da Ops->Order row ids instead, unless you have special reason not to.
 The value of a currently frozen col's cell can also be changed this way (further, note that such a value could be changed by unfreezing the col and editing the cell directly).